 Top things to do in Islamabad, Pakistan

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Islamabad.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Islamabad.

 Visit the Pakistan Monument

 First stop is a visit to the Pakistan Monument on the edge of Shakarparian National Park, an interesting piece of architecture dedicated to national unity and designed to resemble a lotus flower.
-The petals represent the five states of Pakistan and the central black triangle, Islamabad, as the capital.
+The petals represent the five states of Pakistan and the central black triangle represents Islamabad as the capital.
 Outside the monument, there are stalls selling snacks, candyfloss and even camel rides.
 There are also some strange clowns wandering around!
 It’s a good people watching spot, especially in the evening.

 Rawalpindi is Islamabad’s older twin city.
 Despite being only 20km down the Kashmiri Highway, if traffic is bad, it can take over an hour to reach from Islamabad’s Blue Area.
 Famous for its historical bazaars, there is also evidence of some ancient Buddhist settlements here.
 Rawalpindi has some beautiful old wooden buildings: those from the Sikh era have distinctive Indian looking cupolas and latticed windows.
 Rawalpindi’s streets are narrow and crowded, with stalls selling everything from copper kitchenware and decorated furniture to henna, rose petals, pomegranates, rugs and Kashmiri textiles.